seek-oss/playroom/README.md

 // etc...
 ```

-The `iframeSandbox` option can be used to control the `sandbox` attribute on Playroom's iframe.
-A value of `true` will set `sandbox="allow-scripts"` or a custom string value can be used.
+The `iframeSandbox` option can be used to set the [`sandbox` attribute](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) on Playroom's iframe.
+A minimum of `allow-scripts` is required for Playroom to work.

 Now that your project is configured, you can start a local development server: